 The detection-engine builds internal groups of signatures.
 Suricata loads signatures, with which the network traffic will be compared.
 The fact is, that many rules certainly will not be necessary.
 (For instance: if there appears a packet with the UDP-protocol, all signatures for the TCP-protocol won't be needed.)
 For that reason, all signatures will be divided in groups.
 However, a distribution containing many groups will make use of a lot of memory.
 Not every type of signature gets its own group.
 There is a possibility that different signatures with several properties in common, will be placed together in a group.
 The quantity of groups will determine the balance between memory and performance.

 A small amount of groups will lower the performance yet uses little memory.
 The opposite counts for a higher amount of groups.
-The engine allows you to manage the balance between memory and performance and more use of memory, low for low performance and little use of memory.
+The engine allows you to manage the balance between memory and performance.
+To manage this, (by determining the amount of groups) there are several general options: high for good performance and more use of memory, low for low performance and little use of memory.
 The option medium is the balance between performance and memory usage.
 This is the default setting.
 The option custom is for advanced users.
 This option has values which can be managed by the user.